People generally consider sushi nutritious and healthy.

 However, this popular Japanese dish often contains raw fish.
 What’s more, it’s regularly eaten with high-salt soy sauce.

 Thus, you may be concerned about some of its ingredients.

 This article takes a detailed look at sushi and its health effects.

-It is commonly served with soy sauce, a spicy green paste called wasabi, as well as pickled ginger.
+It’s commonly served with soy sauce, wasabi, and pickled ginger.

 Sushi first became popular in 7th-century Japan as a way to preserve fish.

 The cleaned fish was pressed between rice and salt and allowed to ferment for a few weeks until it was ready to eat (1).